Glenstal Abbey: Grounds

 The picturesque grounds include lakes, forests and an old walled, terraced garden which features a "bible garden".
-From 1986 Dr. Brian P. Murphy osb worked with volunteers, restoring the gardens, he also published a book in 2004 on the history of Glenstal Abbey Gardens.
-It also runs a 250-acre dairy farm.
+From 1986 Dr. Brian P. Murphy OSB worked with volunteers, restoring the gardens; he also published a book in 2004 on the history of Glenstal Abbey Gardens.
+The abbey also runs a 250-acre (100 hectare) dairy farm.

 Abbots / Priors

 Currently, Abbots are elected for an eight-year period.
 Before 1957, the superior had the title of prior.
-From 1927 until 1945 the prior was appointed by the parent abbey Maredsous in Belgium.
+From 1927 until 1945, the prior was appointed by the parent abbey of Maredsous in Belgium.